mithu9554/HTB_Academy/Attacking_Common _Services/README.md

 *   /s	      Displays files in a specified directory and all subdirectories
 *   /b	      Uses bare format (no heading information or summary)

+The following command | find /c ":\\" process the output of dir n: /a-d /s /b to count how many files exist in the directory and subdirectories.
+You can use dir /? to see the full help.
+Searching through 29,302 files is time consuming, scripting and command line utilities can help us speed up the search.
+With dir we can search for specific names in files such as:

+*cred
+*password
+*users
+*secrets
+*key
+*Common File Extensions for source code such as: .cs, .c, .go, .java, .php, .asp, .aspx, .html.

 ```
 2
 ```